18+ Student Oyster photocard

 Some journey information is also stored on the Oyster card itself; this comprises the last eight journeys and related charges, up to three season tickets, (generally the most recent three tickets, including future dated), and the last two incomplete journeys, if any.
 If you don't use your Oyster card very often, the data stored on the card may be older than eight weeks.
 However, no other data is stored on the Oyster card itself (eg name or address).

-The information we collect as part of the application process (including the scanned image of your passport details page) is kept for up to three years after the expiry date of your photo card.
+The information we collect as part of the application process (including the scanned image of your passport details page) and records relating to the ongoing administration of your photocard application will be retained for three years after the expiry date of your photocard.
+The information we collect as part of your web account will be retained three years after the expiry date of the most recent photocard on your account.
 Details of debit or credit cards used to pay the admin fee when you apply for your 18+ Student photo card, or to add pay as you go credit or buy season tickets are retained for a maximum of 18 months.

 IP addresses collected when you access your Oyster online account are retained for 13 months.
 This helps TfL monitor for things like online fraud, for example when people apply for online refunds.